Skip to Main Content

 5. To find variant endings for a word, use the * asterisk (truncation symbol.)
 For example: delinquen* finds delinquent, delinquents, delinquency

-6. To find books, e-books. videos or other items in the UFV library, refine your search by selecting "Catalogue only".
-You can also limit to "Print books" if you want something to hold!
+6. To find books, e-books. videos or other items in the UFV library, refine your search by selecting "All Books".
+You can also limit to "Print books Only" if you want something to hold!

 7. To find scholarly journal articles, refine your search by selecting "Scholarly (Peer Reviewed)"